 One of the great objectives of the people in those days was to discover the head of navigation of the Kansas River because no one doubted that the river was navigable as far west as the confluence of the Republican and Smoky Hill Rivers.
 The Pawnee Town Association, thinking they had discovered the desired spot, began work on their townsite in December 1854.
-A levee needed to be built if this was the head of navigation, beyond which boats could not go and where steamers would load and unload.
-The Association went to work with commendable energy and expended a great deal of time and money in its construction.
+If this was the head of navigation, a levee needed to be built, beyond which boats could not go and where steamers would load and unload.
+The Association went to work with commendable energy and spent much time and money on its construction.

 A little trouble arose over the land claimed for the townsite, as several settlers had already located there.
 Colonel James Montgomery, however, with a squad of men, drove the settlers off in January 1855.
 Governor Andrew Reeder, the first governor of the Territory, notified the Association that he would convene the first legislature at Pawnee if they had the necessary buildings completed.
 On March 6, 1855, the first public meeting in Pawnee was held, and among those who addressed the meeting was General Nathaniel Lyon.
 The meeting passed strong resolutions in favor of a Free State.

-When it became known that the legislature would be convened at Pawnee, many people began moving to Pawnee, which had only two houses on the town’s site.
-Within no time, however, construction of several hotels were begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
-Men were also busy erecting a stone building designed for occupancy by the legislature.
+When it became known that the legislature would be convened at Pawnee, many people moved to Pawnee, which had only two houses on the town’s site.
+Within no time, however, construction of several hotels was begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
+Men were also erecting a stone building designed for occupancy by the legislature.